 Each student chooses two fields from American Politics, Comparative Politics, International Relations, Political Theory, and Political Methodology.
 In the primary field, students must demonstrate comprehensive knowledge by passing a written field examination.
 Field Examinations are offered once in the Spring.
 In order to prepare for the field exam, each field offers a series of courses designed to familiarize the student with the literature of that field.
 In the secondary field, students must demonstrate comprehensive knowledge by satisfactory grades in the required classes.
 Additional information on field requirements is available on the field statements.

 Exposure to a Third Field

 Since students will often be exposed to work in other fields of Political Science, the Stanford program asks that students become familiar with a third field.
 To do this, students take at least two courses for at least three units each from among the formal graduate-level courses in the five divisions of the department.
 The third concentration cannot be satisfied by courses taken as a requirement for a first or second concentration.
 A third concentration in theory requires two courses in addition to the five units necessary to fulfill the program requirement.
-A third concentration in methodology requires PS 450C and PS 450D in addition to the 10 units necessary to fulfill the program requirement.
+A third concentration in methodology requires PS 450C and PS 450D in addition to the classes necessary to fulfill the methodology program requirement.